Alya Sometimes Hides Her Feelings in Russian: Student Council

-Alisa's older sister, a second-year and the Student Council Secretary.
-She has a sweet and gentle personality, and is always caring of these around her, especially Alisa and Masachika.
-She is just as beautiful and popular as her little sister.
+Alya's older sister, a second-year and the Student Council Secretary.
+She has a sweet and gentle personality, and is always caring of these around her, especially Alya and Masachika.
+She has similar looks as her little sister.

 She likes to make black tea for herself and other Student Council members.
 She also likes cute things, once attempting to buy several dolls to be put inside the Student Council room.

 She is Masachika's childhood friend and first love.
 They used to play together when they were young, and he became sad when she moved away.
-Because Maria's Japanese was not as fluent as her Russian, his knowledge of Russian allowed them to form a bond.
+Because Masha's Japanese was not as fluent as her Russian, his knowledge of Russian allowed them to form a bond.